kneubert/bacterial_assembly/README.md

 source **jobs**

-After the runs have finished start the multiQC script in the project directory to summarize QC statistics before (preQC) and after the assembly (postQC)
+***mulitQC***
-***multiqc.sh***
+After the runs have finished start the [multiQC script](https://raw.githubusercontent.com/kneubert/bacterial_assembly/master/mutltiqc.sh) in the project directory to summarize QC statistics before (preQC) and after the assembly (postQC)
 This script should produce three folders **preQC**, **postQC_contis** and **postQC_scaffolds**, that contain the QC reports in HTML format for the raw data (FastQC, Kraken), the contig assembly and the scaffold assembly (QUAST, QualiMap, Prokka).
 The HTMPL-reports can be opened with any Browser that supports Javascript.

 ## Prerequisites